stacksmith/FemtoForth/README.md

 ---TEMPORARY---
 Once up and running, type 'load' to load 'test.ff'.
 Things to try:
--1 2 + .
+- 1 2 + .
--cd 'system'core
+- cd 'system'core
--pwd
--ls
--sys
+- pwd
+- ls
+- sys
--list splash
+- list splash
--ptr splash see
+- ptr splash see
--PROC test { 1 2 + ; }
+- PROC test { 1 2 + ; }
 |
-Note: the vertical bar as the only thing on a line terminates the definition -test
+Note: the vertical bar as the only thing on a line terminates the definition
+- test
--list test
+- list test

 See lang.c, cmd.c and kernel.asm too get a sense of what commands are availabse...